-Numerous summer steelhead also migrate into the Willamette River.
-While few are caught in the lower Willamette, except near the Clackamas River mouth, anglers frequent the waters of the Clackamas and valley tributaries such as the Santiam, McKenzie, and Middle Fork Willamette rivers.
-The numbers of summer steelhead in the Willamette appear to have recovered in 2024 following several disappointing seasons.
+Several summer steelhead migrate up the Willamette, although most anglers avoid the lower stretches of the river.
+Most steelhead fish are found near the Clackamas River’s mouth.
+Experienced anglers frequent the waters of the Clackamas, and other tributaries like the Santiam, McKenzie, and Middle Fork Willamette rivers.
+Good news is that 2024 brought a welcomed recovery of steelhead runs on the Willamette after several disappointing seasons.

 Winter steelhead fishing is also a popular quarry in Northwest Oregon and Southwest Washington, where the smaller rivers and streams provide better winter action than the main Columbia River.